 The Northeast Carpenters Apprentice Training Fund is committed to training the most highly-skilled and efficient work force necessary to remain competitive in today’s construction market.
 The training program is sponsored entirely through employer contributions based on a percentage of the negotiated hourly wage.

 The NCATF believes that training and training alone will determine the degree of employability for its members.
 When provided with the skills, knowledge and technology required in today’s construction industry the union carpenter will remain unsurpassed in performance and superiority.

-The NCATF operates two training centers in New Jersey.
-The training centers, located in Edison and Hammonton, are registered with the United States Department of Labor, Office of Apprenticeship.
+The NCATF operates two training centers in New Jersey and one training center in Carolina, Puerto Rico.
+Our training centers are registered with the United States Department of Labor, Office of Apprenticeship.
 Additionally, each apprentice is registered with the state’s agency and their progress is monitored by that agency throughout their training period.